navigationapple3/table-demo/README.md

    - **Update and Enter Columns:** Allow users to directly edit the cell content and add new columns dynamically.
    - **Pagination:** Implement pagination controls, allowing users to navigate through the data.
 Include options to select pagination size (e.g., 10, 50, 100 rows per page).
+   - **real-time capabilities** Utilize Supabase's real-time capabilities to enable immediate updates across all clients when changes are made to the data.

 5. **Advanced Features:**
    - **Search Implementation:** Implement search functionality to allow users to search for specific data.